responsive-sk/hdm-boot/docs/API.md

 Content-Type: application/json

 {
-    "title": "Getting Started with MVA Bootstrap",
+    "title": "Getting Started with HDM Boot",
-    "content": "This article explains how to use the MVA Bootstrap Application...", "status": "published"
+    "content": "This article explains how to use the HDM Boot Application...", "status": "published"
 }
 ```